Special consideration for admissions tests

 How to request special consideration for circumstances before your test

-Should you encounter any of the relevant circumstances (i.e. those outlined in the section above entitled ‘Which circumstances should be reported?’) before sitting the test, this should be communicated via your Oxford Admissions Test account as soon as possible, with explanation of the circumstances and supporting evidence provided (where this is applicable).
+Should you encounter any of the relevant circumstances (i.e. those outlined in the section above entitled ‘Which circumstances should be reported?’) before sitting the test, this should be communicated via your Oxford Admissions Test account from 5 October, with an explanation of the circumstances and supporting evidence provided (where this is applicable).
+Evidence is not required from candidates requesting special consideration as a result of a faith day or national holiday.

 If these circumstances are not reported before taking the test it will not normally be possible for them to be taken into consideration.